-Now, that we have learned some of the truth and gained some self-knowledge of our sinfulness and fear of the Lord; we see how our fire is now gone or down to just a smolder.
-Many are now flameless or lukewarm–not growing–and can clearly see our great need to change.
+Now, that we have learned some of the truth and gained some self-knowledge of our sinfulness and fear of the Lord, we see how our fire is now gone or down to just a smolder.
+Many are now flameless or lukewarm–not growing–and we can clearly see our great need to change.

 Don’t despair.
 There is hope.
 I will explain clearly what we are doing wrong so we can begin to grow again and this time more correctly towards the Light.

 “Though it is very difficult for a lukewarm person to amend, yet there are remedies, if only he desires amendment”– St. Alphonosus

 Why We Lost Our Flame

 First, we need to understand how we lost our flame so we don’t repeat what kills us.

 Oh, the fire of a new convert or of a new calling is a beautiful thing.
 Remember when God first called you.
 Oh, what happiness and desire to live for God you had.
 If that fire was kindled properly and kept vigilant it shouldn’t have burned out or become practically nothing.
 It should have grown into an inferno of love for God…and it should still be growing and growing towards perfect love today.